Planning for Red Hat Satellite 6

 - Managed Hosts

 - Hosts are the recipients of content from Capsule Servers.
-Hosts can be either physical or virtual (deployed on KVM, VMware vSphere, OpenStack, Amazon EC2, Rackspace Cloud Services, or Google Compute Engine).
+Hosts can be either physical or virtual (deployed on KVM, VMware vSphere, OpenStack, Amazon EC2, Rackspace Cloud Services, Google Compute Engine, or in a Docker container).
 The Satellite Server can have directly managed hosts.
 The base system running a Capsule Server is also a managed host of the Satellite Server.

 The following diagram provides a closer look at the distribution of content from the Satellite Server to Capsules.